gammasoft71/xtd/docs/downloads.md

 1. Install Xcode 10.0 or later

-   In order to build, you first need download and install Xcode from App Store and install "Commands line tools".
+   In order to build xtd.tunit, you first need download and install Xcode from App Store and install "Commands line tools".

    *Remarks: Verify if you can execute clang --version in terminal.*